paulbaumgarten/pbaumgarten.com/java/08-functions.md

 Functions are a useful way of abstracting complexity in our project.
 Functions will generally require one or more inputs, and then provide a returning result.

-*Icecreamary example*
+Functions are blocks of code that you assign a name to.
+You can use that name to easily run that code again whenever you need.

+Functions are very useful for separating common tasks out from your main code.
+It allows you to avoid repeating yourself all the time which makes your code easier to maintain.
+Tasks like reading from a file, saving to a file, etc are all ideally suited to being chopped off into a separate function.

+> Think of an Icecreamary
+>
+> Lots of different possible flavours, toppings, numbers of scoops, choice of waffle or regular cone, etc.
+>
-An example: If I am visiting a bespoke icecreamary, I might ask for a double scoop of choc fudge and vanilla on a waffle cone, where as the next customer might ask for a cup of raspberry sorbet.
+> One person could order a double scoop of chocolate fudge and vanilla on a waffle cone, where as the next customer might ask for a cup of raspberry sorbet with nut sprinkles.
 The salesperson calculates the cost for each and advises each custoemr on the price.
 In order to calculate that cost there are a number of inputs (number of scoops, type of cone, etc) and an output (price).
+How it is actually calculated is not important, provided it is trustworthy and works reliably.
+>
+> In this way a function can provide a "black box" model through which we can create an abstraction to represent our problem.
+>
-How it is actually calculated does not necessary bother me, provided it works reliably.
-In this way a function can provide a "black box" model through which to represent our problem.
-Programmers need to know how to (a) use other peoples abstractions and (b) be able to create their own.
+> Programmers need to know how to (a) use other peoples abstractions and (b) be able to create their own.
 For now, the abstraction we are concerned with is creating a function.

 ## Functions